tmp-visual

 JEVE 5460 Design and Management of Physico/Chemical Processes of Environmental Engineering [3 Credit(s)]

-[Co-List with CIEM 5460] Principles, design and management practices of physico/chemical treatment processes for removing contaminants from drinking water and municipal wastewaters; includes coagulation and flocculation, sedimentation, air flotation, centrifugation, filtration, membrane, air stripping, carbon adsorption, disinfection, chemical oxidation processes, operation management and residual management.
-Previous Course Code(s): JEVE 546; Exclusion(s): CIEM 5460, CIVL 5410
+Principles, design and management practices of physico/chemical treatment processes for removing contaminants from drinking water and municipal wastewaters; includes coagulation and flocculation, sedimentation, air flotation, centrifugation, filtration, membrane, air stripping, carbon adsorption, disinfection, chemical oxidation processes, operation management and residual management.
+Co-list with: CIEM 5460 Exclusion(s): CIEM 5460, CIVL 5410

 On successful completion of the course, students will be able to: